Aristodemus (died 479 BC)

-Aristodemus (Ἀριστόδημος, died 479 BC) was a Spartan warrior, one of the 300 sent to the Battle of Thermopylae.
+Aristodemus (Ἀριστόδημος, died 479 BC) was a Spartan soldier who was one of the 300 Spartans sent to the Battle of Thermopylae.

 Thermopylae

-Aristodemus was one of only two Spartan survivors, as he was not present at the last stand.
-Along with a comrade, Eurytus, Aristodemus was stricken with a disease of the eye (they were "ὀφθαλμιῶντες" as Herodotus wrote), causing King Leonidas to order the two to return home before the battle, but Eurytus turned back, though blind, and met his end charging into the fray.
+Aristodemus was the only Spartan survivor, as he was not present at the last stand.
+Aristodemus and another soldier, Eurytus, were stricken with a disease of the eye, causing King Leonidas to order them to return home before the battle, but Eurytus turned back, though blind, and met his end charging into the fray.

 The Greek historian Herodotus believed that had both Aristodemus and Eurytus returned alive, or had Aristodemus alone been ill and excused from combat, the Spartans would have ascribed no blame to Aristodemus.
 However, because Eurytus did turn back and died in combat, Aristodemus was regarded as a coward and subjected to humiliation and disgrace at the hands of his compatriots; in the words of Herodotus, "no man would give him a light for his fire or speak to him; he was called Aristodemus the Coward."

 The other survivor of the Three Hundred was a man named Pantites, who had been sent by Leonidas on an embassy to Thessaly.
 He failed to return to Thermopylae in time for the battle, and on finding himself in disgrace in Sparta, hanged himself.

 Plataea

 At the Battle of Plataea, Aristodemus fought with such fury that the Spartans regarded him as having redeemed himself.
-Although they removed the black mark against his name, they did not award him any special honors for his valour because he had fought with suicidal recklessness; the Spartans regarded as more valorous those who fought while still wishing to live.
+Although they removed the black mark against his name, they did not award him any special honors for his valour because he had fought with suicidal recklessness; the Spartans regarded true warriors as more valorous, who fought while still wishing to live.
 Aristodemus charged, berserker-like, out of the phalanx and fought, in the opinion of Herodotus, with the most bravery of all the Spartans before falling in battle.